 Also built for the 1935-36 California-Pacific International Exposition, the Spanish Village Art Center now houses 35 working art studios in a charming setting that re-creates the feeling of a town square in Spain.

-Zoro Gardens located just east of the Museum of Photographic Arts and now butterfly garden, was an adult-only attraction in 1935-a nudist colony.
+Zoro Gardens located just east of the San Diego History Center and now butterfly garden, was an adult-only attraction in 1935-a nudist colony.
 Alcazar Garden, named because its design is patterned after the gardens of Alcazar Castle in Seville, Spain, lies adjacent to the Mingei Museum.
 It is known for its ornate fountains, exquisite turquoise blue, yellow, and green Moorish tiles and shady pergola.
 This formal garden, bordered by boxwood hedges, is planted with 7,000 annuals for a vibrant display of color throughout the year.
 The garden has been reconstructed to replicate the 1935 design by San Diego architect Richard Requa.

 World War II Era